 Joseph Hogue CFA

-Short-term investments are more of a bet on investor sentiment or a certain catalyst for an investment rather than investing in the fundamentals.
-Now, this makes short-term investments much more risky because it’s an either-or kind of idea.
-Your bet on the price either works out or it doesn’t in that time period.
+Short-term investments are more of a bet on investor sentiment or a certain catalyst for investment rather than investing in the fundamentals.
+Now, this makes short-term investments much riskier because it’s an either-or kind of idea.
+Your bet on the price either works out or it doesn’t in that period.

 With long-term investing, you can be right even if it takes a while to work out.
 Many of these short-term investments are also riskier because of the leverage you can use.
-With these type of short term investments you are able to bet thousands while only putting down a few hundred dollars.
+With these types of short-term investments, you can bet thousands while only putting down a few hundred dollars.
 You can get 20-times your money or more on futures contracts.
 That means even a five percent return doubles your money but it also means a five percent decline can wipe you out.
 Short-term investing also means a lot more work.
 Don’t expect to be able to flip over to CNBC and get everything you need in five minutes.
-To make this work, you have to be ready to put in the time to really analyze an investment, understand why the price is where it’s at and why it should be somewhere else in the next month.
+To make this work, you have to be ready to put in the time to analyze an investment, understand why the price is where it’s at, and why it should be somewhere else in the next month.

 With all this, these kinds of short-term investments aren’t going to be for everyone.
 There’s nothing wrong with putting your money in a solid portfolio and just enjoying those long-term returns.
 No stress, very little effort and you can still reach your goals.
 But if you’re ready for it, these short-term investing strategies can make you a ridiculous amount of money very quickly.

 Besides that twenty grand I made on oil futures, I’ve made over $37,000 over the last three years on foreign exchange futures and regularly make double-digit returns on options strategies.